 The claim is rejected under 35 U.S.C.
 112(b) or pre-AIA 35 U.S.C.
-112, second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which applicant regards as the invention.
+112, second paragraph, as being indefinite for failing to particularly point out and distinctly claim the subject matter which the inventor or a joint inventor (or, for applications subject to pre-AIA 35 U.S.C.
+112, the applicant) regards as the invention.
 The claim is indefinite because of the use of the phrase "[1]" following the title.
 Cancellation of said phrase in the claim and each occurrence of the title throughout the papers, except the oath or declaration, will overcome the rejection.
 See Ex parte Pappas, 23 USPQ2d 1636 (Bd.
 App. & Inter.
 1992) and 37 CFR 1.153.